 The first is that FCP policy should be structured to reflect what we know about behavioural biases of individuals - not based on a hypothetical assumption of informed, rational, economic, utility maximizing individuals.
-Even though some "homo-economicus" may exist (and drive market outcomes) they need little protection beyond adequate disclosure.
-But for the majority, reliance on disclosure, education and advice (the standard economics prescription) is inadequate - other interventions are also required.
+Even though some "homo-economicus" may exist (and as the "marginal" market participants drive market outcomes) they need little protection beyond adequate disclosure.
+But for the majority, reliance on disclosure, education and advice is inadequate - other interventions are also required.

-The second theme is that the types of product and service providers to financial consumers vary dramatically in terms of size, ethics, objectives etc. Approaches should be tailored where possible to reflect the resulting potential differences in consumer risk.
+The second theme is that product and service providers to financial consumers vary dramatically in terms of size, ethics, objectives etc. Approaches should be tailored where possible to reflect the resulting potential differences in consumer risk.
 Regulations based on problems arising from one group of providers will, unless appropriately tailored, have compliance and other adverse impacts on others for whom they may not be necessary.
 "Principles - based" regulation, giving flexibility to providers of financial products and services to meet desired standards in various ways most suitable to them has merit here.
 However, unlike "black letter law" it can create uncertainty for firms as to whether regulatory requirements are being met and whether the firm is thus inadvertently exposed to risk of prosecution and penalties.
-It can also be subject to regulatory evasion by unscrupulous operators which can be difficult to prosecute.

 Third, the location of FCP responsibility needs to take account of the institutional structure of regulatory agencies and legal powers.
-In Australia, for example, responsibility rests with ASIC the securities and market conduct regulator, whereas in some countries (such as the US, Canada, China) specialised FCP agencies have been established.
+FCP crosses the boundaries of: prudential regulation (including deposit insurance); securities and market conduct regulation; Central Banking responsibilities for system stability; and general consumer protection.
+In Australia, for example, responsibility rests with ASIC, the securities and market conduct regulator, rather than the Australian Competition and Consumer Commission. whereas in some countries (such as the US and Canada) specialised FCP agencies have been established.
 There is unlikely to be any unique best model for allocating FCP responsibility, and its mandate and powers will need to reflect the nature of the legal system and thus the opportunities for individuals to seek redress and the deterrence effects from such actions.

-25.2 Why Financial Consumer Protection?
+Why Financial Consumer Protection?

 What is special about financial consumer protection?
-Why is it different to consumer protection in general?
-There are two main reasons.
+Why is it different to consumer protection in general.
+I think there are two main reasons.
 First, confidence in the financial sector is important for economic development and growth, and this can be undermined if financial consumers are poorly treated.
 Second the potential for purely redistributive, unethical or immoral, activities is potentially greater in the world of finance than elsewhere.